 5. Change the theme of your blog or website.

-Many sites I visit are dark and unwelcoming, and especially on mobile devices, hard to read.
+Many sites I visit are dark and unwelcoming, and especially on mobile devices, they are hard to read.

-A blog or website that is easy on the eyes and simple to navigate will always keep visitors and readers much, much longer, which is precisely what you need if you want to sell more books.
+A blog or website that is easy on the eyes and simple to navigate will keep visitors much longer.

 It is precisely what you need to attract potential readers and sell more books.